tobyweston/blog/source/_posts/2015-11-29-homebrew-temperature-logger.md

     $ cd ~/code/temperature-machine
     $ sbt assembly

-Then run from the project folder with
+Then run from the project folder with the following.

     $ ./start.sh